castorini/anserini/docs/regressions/regressions-msmarco-v1-passage.bge-base-en-v1.5.flat.cached.md

 | **R@1000**                                                                                                   | **BGE-base-en-v1.5**|
 | [MS MARCO Passage: Dev](https://github.com/microsoft/MSMARCO-Passage-Ranking)                                | 0.9811    |

-Note that since we're running brute-force search with cached queries, the results should be reproducible _exactly_.
+Note that since we're running brute-force search with cached queries on non-quantized indexes, the results should be reproducible _exactly_.